caseyg/awesome/TOPICS.md

 *   [electric-sql/electric](https://github.com/electric-sql/electric) - Sync little subsets of your Postgres data into local apps and services.

-## chromium

-*   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
-It allows testing Chromium, Firefox and WebKit with a single API.

 ## e2e-testing

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.